Mulkesh-sharma/kfc/README.md

-  so on that deal page you will get best offers of the day so after this we have some all other pages which tells you about our kfc privacy policy we support gift cards too which is issued by YUM we have help page to help our customers you can find a nearest KFC,even we provide you the contact Number in case you facing any issue with order we have solution on that you just need to contact us that we have provided you a customer number
+  so on that deal page you will get best offers of the day so after this we have some all other pages which tells you about our kfc privacy policy we support gift cards too which is issued by YUM I have help page to help our customers you can find a nearest KFC,even i have provide you the contact Number in case you facing any issue with order I have solution on that you just need to contact me that I have provided you a customer number

   Mulkesh Sharma